ynput/ayon-documentation/website/docs/artist_activity_feed.md

 ### Reactions

-The platform now supports a new way of communicating: Reactions!
-Any user can now react to comments on the plaform by adding emoji reactions.
-Available reactions set is limited at the moment, but may be adjusted in the future.
+Users can react to comments in the feed to express a general sentiment or acknowledge a comment.
+This feature helps communicate recognition, such as appreciating great work or indicating that a comment was seen.
+Reactions are intentionally open to interpretation, allowing users to decide how they are used.
+The current set of reactions includes five options, offering useful ways to respond, though this may change in the future.

 ![Activity feed attachments](assets/activity_feed/activity-feed-reactions.png)